-A student in an undergraduate degree program is not eligible for graduate loans based on taking graduate coursework as a part of the undergraduate program.
+A student in an undergraduate degree program is not eligible for federal loans at a graduate grade level based on taking graduate coursework as a part of the undergraduate program.
 An undergraduate student who elects to enroll in graduate coursework must obtain approval from both his/her academic department and the Office of the Registrar.
 Once permission is granted, the course cannot be subsequently designated as a graduate course if/when a student officially enters a graduate program.